 A lovely market town in the northern Cotswolds, situated on the old Roman Fosse Way, famous for its wide high street.

 Moreton is situated at the head of the Evenlode valley.
 The Romans saw the strategic importance of the location, and built a fort here about 43 AD where Batsford Road is now.
 This first fort was followed by later settlements just north and south of the current town site.

-There was town here in the Saxon period, and in the 9th century Moreton was granted to Deerhurst monastery.
+There was a town here in the Saxon period, and in the 9th century, Moreton was granted to Deerhurst monastery.
 It passed to the Earls of Mercia, and eventually to King Edward the Confessor, who used it as part of his endowment for Westminster Abbey.

 The town remained in the possession of Westminster Abbey until the Victorian period, and it is to a 13th century Abbot of Westminster that Moreton owes its wide High Street.
 A market charter was granted in 1227, and the right to have a town fair was added in 1267.

 The greatest time of prosperity for Moreton was the 18th century, as the town became a major staging post for travellers.
 As a result, most of the best buildings date from this period, and medieval examples are harder to find than in some of Moreton's neighbours.
 The earliest building on the High Street is the Curfew Tower (c.
 1633) at the junction of Oxford Road.
 The original curfew bell still hangs in the tower.